Pseudo-Anosov maps with small stretch factors on punctured surfaces: Introduction

-In other words, $l_{g,0}$ behaves like $\frac{1}{g}$ for $g \geq 2$.
-He speculated that there should be an analogous upper bound in the case $n \neq 0$ \cite{penner1991bounds}.
+Penner speculated that there should be an analogous upper bound in the case $n \neq 0$ \cite{penner1991bounds}.
 This is known to be true for $1 \leq n \leq 4$ by adjusting Penner's examples of pseudo-Anosov maps \cite{tsai2009asymptotic}.
+Tasi proposed studying the behaviour of the function $l_{g,n}$ along different rays in the $(g,n)$ plane \cite{tsai2009asymptotic}.
+With this perspective, Penner's question is the study of $l_{g,n}$ along the ray $n=$ constant.

-As a side note for the reader who is familiar with Penner's examples we can say: If one tries to use Penner's examples merely by assuming that one of the singularities of the stable foliation is a puncture, then one has to assume that roughly $g$ of those singularities are punctures since the singularities are permuted by the map; this should make it clear that fixing the number of punctures while having larger genera can not be obtained easily.
-Nevertheless, we prove what Penner speculated as the first Theorem.
+At first sight, it might seem to the expert reader that one should be able to use Penner's examples for $S_{g,0}$ to construct examples for $S_{g,n}$, by taking one of the singularities of the stable foliation to be a puncture.
+The issue is that, in that case one has to assume that roughly $g$ of those singularities are punctures since the singularities are permuted by the map (see Section \ref{Penner-small-dilatation} on Penner's examples).
+This should make it clear that fixing the number of punctures while having larger genera can not be obtained easily.
+Our first theorem gives a positive answer to what Penner speculated.